“The More You Give, The More You Get”?

 One-to-one peer support can also be called mentoring or befriending.

 Everyone needs other people, but not everyone has someone.
 For people who become isolated for whatever reason, being matched with a befriender often fills a big gap.
 Dorset Mind offers a befriending Service for young people age 14-18 with the aim of to improving quality of life, reducing isolation, and increasing confidence and self-esteem.
 Volunteer befrienders provide support of an hour a week.
-You can access this service here.
+You can access the Wellbeing Check – in service here.

 Can I become a peer supporter?